erinwitkop/apoptosis_data_pipeline/Apoptosis_Genome_Reseq_Data/GIMAP_Preliminary_Data.md

 ```

 # Step 5.
 Read Mapping to Reference using BWA-MEM
 BWA-MEM is recommended for longer sequences that range from 70bp to 1Mbp.
-It is recommended over BWA-SW and BWA-backtrak because it is faster and more accurate.

 From here down the codes are only presented for the natural population files.
 The same analysis was repeated for the selected populations.